Climate leaders are united on one thing: Scotland’s glowing orange drink, Irn-Bru

 “Okay, so it’s orange,” Ocasio-Cortez told watchers in a video posted to Instagram as she prepared to take her first sip.
 “Here we go.”

 The verdict?
-“This tastes like the Latino soda – Kola Champagne,” the congresswoman said before admitting: “Oh my God, love it, love it.”
+“This tastes like the Latino soda — Kola Champagne,” the congresswoman said before admitting: “Oh, my God, love it, love it.”

 The soda is often referred to as “Scotland’s other national drink.”
 The actual national drink is whisky.